 Lyme disease is often referred to as a silent killer because of its symptoms.
 In many cases the symptoms are the same as you would have with something like the flu and often goes undiagnosed as a result.
 Checking for ticks and being vigilant in the seasons when ticks are most active is the best way to fight Lyme disease.

 When it comes to protecting yourself from Lyme at home, professional and effective tick control is one way to do it.
-At Mosquito Squad, we use a combination of a spray and tick tubes to decrease the tick population on your property.
-If you have questions regarding spraying for ticks, please contact your local Mosquito Squad location.
+At Mosquito Squad, we use a combination of a mist and tick tubes to decrease the tick population on your property.
+If you have questions regarding misting for ticks, please contact your local Mosquito Squad location.